 Steeper price point

 If you’re looking for a technologically advanced vacuum cleaner with powerful suction, we recommend the Shark Apex Upright Vacuum.
 It will not only clean your room, but it will also clean itself!
-Armed with a self-cleaning brushroll for nonstop hair removal, this vacuum is one of the most efficient products Shark has to offer.
+Armed with a self-cleaning brushroll for nonstop hair removal, this 16-pound vacuum is one of the most efficient products Shark has to offer.

 The Apex is easy to assemble and features Shark DuoClean, Powered Lift-Away, and Zero-M technologies.
 In addition to its advanced design, this product sports a detachable canister that extends the reach of the cleaner head, making hard-to-reach messes a thing of the past.
 The Apex’s quiet sound design and performance on various surfaces—hardwood floors, carpet, even upholstered furniture—makes it suitable for cleaning just about any room of the house.
 Furthermore, the product’s advanced anti-allergen complete seal technology and HEPA filter add to its overall efficiency.

 "The vacuum has a very sleek floorhead and, when the canister is detached and the vacuum is powered in lift-away mode, it can get under low furniture for much more thorough cleaning.
 Unlike other Shark models that we tested, it can operate upright without the canister in all three surface modes."—Sage McHugh, Product Tester

 Best Cordless: Shark Navigator Freestyle Upright Stick Cordless Bagless Vacuum

 Weight: 7.5 pounds | Battery Life: Not listed | Bin Volume: 20.48 ounces | Included Accessories: None

 Extra large dust cup